CentauriSoldier/LuaEx/README.md

 ## 🆅🅴🆁🆂🅸🅾🅽 ⚗

-#### Current Version: Alpha v0.82
+#### Current Version: Beta v0.90
 <details>
 <summary>🆅🅸🅴🆆 🅲🅷🅰🅽🅶🅴🅻🅾🅶</summary>

 ### 🇨​​​​​🇭​​​​​🇦​​​​​🇳​​​​​🇬​​​​​🇪​​​​​🇱​​​​​🇴​​​🇬​​​​​
-**v0.83**   IN PROGRESS — NOT ALL ITEMS LISTED in v0.83 CHANGELOG ARE COMPLETE (Coming Soon)
+**v0.90**
+- Bugfix:  error in ***type.assert.table*** where value type was showing as index type, resulting in false negatives.
+- Bugfix:  error in **SortedDictionary** causing malformed returns.
+- Bugfix:  fatal bug in cloner preventing the cloning of items.
+- Change:  rewrote and completed the interface system for classes.
+- Feature: added support for code snippets using prism.js in **Dox** module.
+- Feature: added several new features to **Dox** prepped it for major updates in future releases.
+- Feature: added ***type.assert.function***.
+- Feature: all items in tables are now properly cloned.
+- Feature: class tables are now cloned so class instances may now start with clonable objects as default properties.

+**v0.83**
-- ☑️ Bugfix:  various, minor bugs.
+- Bugfix:   various, minor bugs.
-- ☑️Bugfix:   major bug in class auto directive causing malformed classes.
+- Bugfix:   major bug in class auto directive causing malformed classes.
-- ☑️Feature:  reorganized and added sections and examples to README.
+- Feature:  reorganized and added sections and examples to README.
-- 🔲Feature:  integrated and rewrote Dox documentation module and added support for other languages.
+- Feature:  integrated and rewrote Dox documentation module and added support for other languages.
-- ☑️Refactor: restructured module layout and added more examples to the **examples** directory.
+- Refactor: restructured module layout and added more examples to the **examples** directory.

 **v0.82**
 - Bugfix:   various, minor bugs.